 University of Colorado at Colorado Springs

-UCCS is a comprehensive undergraduate and specialized graduate research university, offering 47 bachelor’s degrees, 23 master’s degrees and five doctoral programs.
+UCCS is a comprehensive undergraduate and specialized graduate research university, offering 51 undergraduate degrees, 24 master’s degrees and seven doctoral programs.
 It consists of colleges of Business; Engineering and Applied Science; Education; and Letters, Arts and Sciences; Nursing and Health Sciences; and Public Affairs.
-Students come from 50 states and 48 countries and 20 percent are military affiliated.
+The university recently received a nearly $6 million grant from the U.S. Department of Labor to fund the Colorado Cybersecurity Apprenticeship Program.
+Students come from 50 states and 48 countries and 20% are military affiliated.

 » Tuition: $8,523 Colorado resident, $20,067 nonresident